cmcalli716/SignalProcessing/README.md

-# SignalProcessing - Amperometry Signal Processing software
+# SignalProcessing - Amperometry Signal Processing Software
  * Primarily designed for single nanoparticle collisions

 *Developed by Chris McAllister, PhD Student in the Zhang Lab at University of Washington*